fugu-chop/sinatra_todo_db/README.md

 5. If you need to reset the app (i.e. delete all information), please delete the associated cookie through your browser.

 ### Design Choices
+What was before handled simply by direct interaction with the `session` hash provided by Sinatra is now extracted into a separate class, `SessionPersistence`.
+Routes are still currently handled outside of this class, in the `main` scope.

 ### Challenges